-In connection with the preparation of this Quarterly Report on Form 10-Q, an evaluation under the supervision and with the participation of the Company's management, including William C. Styslinger, III, the Company's Chief Executive Officer, and Kevin M. Bisson, the Company's Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) was performed as of July 31, 2007.
+In connection with the preparation of this Quarterly Report on Form 10-Q, an evaluation under the supervision and with the participation of the Company's management, including William C. Styslinger, III, the Company's Chief Executive Officer, and Kevin M. Bisson, the Company's Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) was performed as of October 31, 2007.
 In designing and evaluating the disclosure controls and procedures, management recognized that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, as the Company's are designed to do, and management necessarily was required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-The Company previously reported a material weakness in its internal controls over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act), which was described in Item 9A and Management's Report on Internal Controls Over Financial Reporting in the Company's Amended Annual Report on Form 10-K/A for the year ended January 31, 2007, and in Item 4 on Form 10-Q/A for the period ended April 30, 2007.
-As a result of this material weakness in the Company's internal controls over financial reporting, the Company has concluded that its disclosure controls and procedures were not effective as of July 31, 2007.
+The Company previously reported a material weakness in its internal controls over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act), which was described in Item 9A and Management's Report on Internal Controls Over Financial Reporting in the Company's Amended Annual Report on Form 10-K/A for the year ended January 31, 2007, and in Item 4 on Form 10-Q/A for the period ended April 30, 2007, and in Item 4 on Form 10-Q for the period ended July 31, 2007.
+As a result of this material weakness in the Company's internal controls over financial reporting, the Company has concluded that its disclosure controls and procedures were not effective as of October 31, 2007.